FirespriteLtd/website/site/content/news/this-is-a-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 tags:
   - The Persistence
 ---
-Following the announcement that The Persistence would be launching over in the coming months, we are pleased to finally confirm a release date for the title as we bring to new platforms including Xbox One, Nintendo Switch and PC.
-The existing PlayStation®4 version will also receive a free update, bringing non-VR support to the game.
+Following the announcement that The Persistence would be launching over in the coming months, we are pleased to finally confirm a release date.
+We will be bringing The Persistence to Xbox One, Nintendo Switch and PC on May 21st, 2020.
+The existing PlayStation®4 edition will also receive a free update, bringing non-VR support for existing players and opening the game up to wider audience.

 Our publishing partner Perp Games will also be bringing the title to retail for a physical release later on this Summer. *Watch this space.*

 ![The Persistence](/images/uploads/PersistenceDateAnnounce.jpg "The Persistence")

-#### **Press Release as follows:**
+##### **Press Release as follows:**

 > Liverpool, UK - Thursday, 23rd April 2020 -Inventive independent developer Firesprite Games is excited to reveal that critically acclaimed sci-fi horror experience *The Persistence* will launch on PlayStation®4, Xbox One, Nintendo Switch, and PC on Thursday, May 21st, 2020.\
 > \